quq99/Leetcode_notes/Array/724_Find_Pivot_Index/Solution.md

 If we have array `A` and the length is `len` We use `A[i, j]` to represent the sum of elements from index i to j.

 So let's see what will happen for general case, then the initial case and end case.
+Let's see if we can find some regular pattern.

 Consider the normal cases in which we know index  `0~(i-1)` is impossible, now we consider index is `i`. because we know pivot index (i-1) is impossible, so  A[0, i-2] are not equal to A[i, len-1].
 When we consider index i, we need to know the A[0, i-1] and A[i+1, len-1].
 Since we already know A[0, i-2] and A[i, len-1].
 So just use the following property